ISCDtoolbox/Commons/README.md

 ```
 make install
 ```
-to install the Commons library on your computer
+to install the Commons library on your computer.

 Important remark: by typing "make install" in a prompt command, the Commons library will be installed by default in a lib/iscd/ subdirectory of your home directory (type "echo ${HOME}" in a prompt command to get the full absolute path of your Home directory).